Les Cottés ( Vienne, France) is located on the corridor between the Parisian basin and the Poitou

 - Date, using several different methods, the Evolved Chatelperronian, proto-Aurignacian and the Early Aurignacian.

-This excavation is funded by the Department of Human Evolution, the French Ministry of Culture, and the INRAP
+This excavation is funded by the Department of Human Evolution and the French Ministry of Culture.

-The next field season is planned for July/August 2013.
+The next field season is planned for July 2015.

 If you are interested in participating in the project, please download the application form.